supple-kit/supple-css/README.md

 };
 ```

-This plugin in combination with some Supple helper utilities will allow you use Supple for projects which will work in older browsers.
+This plugin in combination with some supple helper utilities will allow you use supple for projects which will work in older browsers.

 ## Available modules
 All supple submodules are created based on the ITCSS principle.